Georgia Survey Guide

 Who regulates land surveyors in Georgia?

 Georgia land surveyors are licensed by the Georgia State Board of Registration for Professional Engineers and Land Surveyors, which operates under the Secretary of State's office.
-You can verify a surveyor's license at verify.sos.ga.gov before hiring.
+Every surveyor in our directory is sourced from the Georgia Secretary of State registry.gov before hiring.